hubtype/botonic/packages/botonic-plugin-intent-classification/README.md

 ## What does this plugin do?

-Botonic Plugin Intent Classification uses the trained models defined by the user to predict the intent of the input text.
+Botonic Plugin Intent Classification uses the trained models to predict the intent of the input text.

-After detecting the text locale, the plugin uses the corresponding model to predict the intent and adding some information about it into the input object.

 ## Setup